Detroit unions to end talks if state plan accepted

-A tough stance by union officials could make it much more difficult for city leaders trying to fix Detroit’s fiscal crisis without the intervention of a state-appointed emergency manager, who under Michigan law would have far more power to make unilateral changes to contracts.
+A tough stance by union officials could make it much more difficult for city leaders trying to fix Detroit’s fiscal crisis without the intervention of a state-appointed emergency manager, who would have far more power to make unilateral changes to contracts under Michigan law.

-A majority of the city council members are expected to vote in favor of the consent deal, even after throngs of residents and community leaders spoke out in opposition of the agreement.
-Three of the members aided the governor’s office and mayor’s staff in crafting the plan.
+A majority of city council members are expected to vote in favor of the consent deal, even after throngs of residents and community leaders spoke out in opposition of the agreement.
+Three of the council members helped the governor’s office and mayor’s staff in crafting the plan.

+A meeting of the financial review team slated for Tuesday has been canceled due to a temporary order issued by Ingham County Circuit Judge Joyce Draganchuk, the Michigan Treasury said.
+No one was immediately available to say whether this court decision would be appealed.

 However, votes cast by council members and the review team may not have much meaning due to legal challenges that threaten to slow the process.

-Detroit labor unions on Friday filed a complaint against Snyder and State Treasurer Andy Dillon in federal district court asking for a temporary restraining order prohibiting the state or city from taking action on a consent agreement that would impair tentative labor agreements which the unions ratified last month.
+Separately, Detroit labor unions filed a complaint on Friday against Snyder and State Treasurer Andy Dillon in federal district court asking for a temporary restraining order prohibiting the state or city from taking action on a consent agreement that would impair tentative labor agreements which the unions ratified last month.

-A response filed by Michigan’s attorney general challenged the request, saying the unions were not likely to succeed based on the merits of their case, adding there is no impairment of contracts since Detroit has not formally accepted the agreements with the unions.
+A response filed by Michigan’s attorney general challenged the request, saying the unions were not likely to succeed based on the merits of their case.
+The response argued that there is no impairment of contracts since Detroit has not formally accepted the agreements with the unions.

 A judge scheduled the hearing on the temporary restraining order request for 2 p.m.
 EDT (1800 GMT) on Tuesday.

-As it is currently written, the consent agreement would implement far more uniformity among contracts as well as additional outsourcing, alterations to health-care agreements and rewriting of work rules.
+As it is written, the consent agreement would implement far more uniformity among contracts as well as additional outsourcing, alterations to healthcare agreements and rewriting of work rules.

-The unions completed concession negotiations with Detroit over a month ago and say they have no intention to resume talks based on Snyder’s plan.
+The unions completed concession negotiations with Detroit over a month ago and said they have no intention of resuming talks based on Snyder’s plan.

 “As long as I am president we will not be back at the table prior to the expiration date of our contract,” Albert Garrett, president of AFSCME Council 25, told Detroit’s city council.

-The American Federation of State, County and Municipal Employees, or AFSCME, represents about half of the city’s unions and a third of the city’s employee headcount.
+The American Federation of State, County and Municipal Employees, or AFSCME, represents about half of the city’s unions and a third of its employees.

 Snyder, who faces a deadline as soon as Thursday for acting on the review team’s recommendations, is trying to act before Detroit is expected to run out of money in May.
 Once a plan is in place, city officials would be required to go back to the unions to once again negotiate cost reductions.